Breast Cancer Staging

 - The universal breast cancer staging system helps determine the best treatment for each individual case.

-Following a breast cancer diagnosis it is very important for your doctor to determine precisely where the cancer is located, how much it has grown and if/where it has spread to.
-With the majority of solid tumours, including those found in the breast, there is a universal staging system that can be implemented to optimise the best treatment approach and determine prognosis on a case-by-case basis.
+Following a breast cancer diagnosis, it is very important for your doctor to determine precisely where the cancer is located, how much it has grown, what is the sign, and if/where it has spread to.
+With the majority of solid tumours, including those found in the breast, there is a universal staging system that can be implemented to optimize the best treatment approach and determine prognosis on a case-by-case basis.

 T: Tumour size, measured in mm.